All the reasons why TSA PreCheck is worth it (now more than ever)

-If you enjoy standing in long lines, removing items from your carry-on or pulling off your coat in record speeds, this post is not for you.
+If you enjoy standing in long lines, removing items from your carry-on or pulling off your coat at record speeds, this post is not for you.
 For the rest of us, TSA PreCheck can be a huge time (and stress) saver at the airport.
-A membership to TSA PreCheck means you won’t have to remove your toiletries or computer from your bag or take off your light jacket at security checkpoints.

-TSA PreCheck is a trusted traveler program designed to help folks spend less time (and experience fewer headaches) at security checkpoints.
-With TSA PreCheck, you can speed through security because you can leave your shoes and belt on, don’t need to remove your laptop or 3-1-1 compliant liquids from your bag and the security line is shorter.
+TSA PreCheck is a trusted traveler program designed to help travelers spend less time (and experience fewer headaches) at security checkpoints.
+With TSA PreCheck, you can speed through security because you can leave your shoes and belt on, don’t need to remove your laptop or 3-1-1 compliant liquids from your bag.
+Oh, and the security line is almost always shorter.

-You can apply for TSA PreCheck at any time and there is no age limit.
+You can apply for TSA PreCheck at any time, and there’s no age limit.
 Family members age 12 and under can go through the line with a parent who has TSA PreCheck, but ages 13 and up will need to enroll in TSA PreCheck.

 How much does TSA PreCheck cost?